rudranshupaul/ML_Internship_Projects/# 🚲 Bike Sharing Demand Prediction.md

 ## About

-Internship project by [Your Name], July 2025.
+Internship project by Rudranshu Paul, July 2025.
 See `/day.csv` for data structure (not distributed in this repo).